@amqp-contract/contract

 A queue with automatically generated TTL-backoff retry infrastructure.

-This type is returned by defineQueue when TTL-backoff retry is configured with a dead letter exchange.
-When passed to defineContract, the wait queue and bindings are automatically added to the contract.
+This type is returned by defineQueue when TTL-backoff retry is configured.
+When passed to defineContract, the wait queue, exchanges, and bindings are automatically added to the contract.

 Example